saulocantanhede/tfgreek2/docs/features/num.md

 ## Source description

-Calculated (not in source XML data).
+The num feature is calculated and not present in the source XML data, but derived from the structure of the  corpus and is calculated based on the sequence of elements.

 ---
 ###### *Browse all features by [node type](featuresbynodetype.md#start), [data type](featuresbydatatype.md#start), [feature group](featuresbygroup.md#start) or [feature type](featuresbyfeaturetype.md#start).*